Watson, Watt lead way as Texans outlast Chargers, 27-20

 Akins made the first two TD catches of his career and fellow tight end Darren Fells also caught a TD pass for the Texans (2-1), who rallied from a 10-point halftime deficit with 20 consecutive points on the way to their franchise’s second-ever win over the Chargers (1-2).

-Keenan Allen caught 13 passes for a career-high 183 yards and two touchdowns from Rivers, who passed for 318 yards in the Bolts’ second straight loss.
+“You’re never out of anything when you have him at quarterback,” said Watt, who also forced a fumble by Rivers in the third quarter.

-Houston went up 27-17 with 9:40 to play on a typically magical effort by Watson , whose escape abilities usually kept him one step ahead of the Chargers’ tough pass rush.
-The quarterback barely eluded a sack by Melvin Ingram and converted a broken play, hitting Akins for a 53-yard catch-and-run TD.
+Houston went up 27-17 with 9:40 to play on that typically magical effort by Watson .
+The quarterback got away from Ingram and found Akins wandering free for a 53-yard catch-and-run TD.

+“I was just going out there playing ball, having fun, trying to make things happen,” Watson said with a smile that indicated he knows it wasn’t that simple.

 The Chargers trimmed the lead to seven points and then drove into Houston territory in the final minute, converting two fourth downs along the way.